hanabi/hanabi.github.io/README.md

 * *Ejection* refers to a move like a *Bluff*, but instead of playing an unrelated card from *Finesse Position*, someone plays an unrelated card from their *Second Finesse Position*.
 For example, if a player's hand hand is completely unclued, their *Second Finesse Position* is slot 2.
 * Certain types of "wasted" clues with no other purppse signal an *Ejection*.

-#### Dupe Ejection

-* If someone clues a card as a "one for one", and that card is already clued in someone else's hand, this is usually a *Distribution Clue*, which is sometimes done in the *End-Game*.
-* However, if this type of move is done before the *End-Game*, it must have some other purpose - it should signal an *Ejection* on the very next player.

 #### Known Trash Ejection